Tangalle, South Coast, Sri Lanka

 Call us on 858 523 9000 to start planning your vacation to Claughton House or take a look at our itineraries to South Coast

 Perched on a hillside in Tangalle, Claughton House is a beach front villa hidden within 8 acres of coconut swept gardens.
-It offers magnificent vistas of the Indian Ocean and is fully staffed with a private chef and host, perfect for families and friends.
+It offers magnificent vistas of the Indian Ocean as is perfect for families and friends.

 Designed by Sri Lanka’s most famous architect, Geoffrey Bawa, Claughton House features his signature verandas, courtyards and open-side pavilions.
 This design is not only charming but really maximizes the use of light and space, meaning that the villa always receives a cool breeze, has lots of natural light and open spaces.